How to Switch from GA4 to Clickport Analytics

 - Consent Mode

-Add a section about Clickport.
-You can reference the Clickport privacy overview for the specific language.
-The key points: no cookies, no personal data collection, data stored in the EU, no third-party data sharing.
+Then add a section on Clickport.
+The Clickport privacy overview gives you the wording to lift.
+The points to make: no cookies, no personal data collected, data stored in the EU, nothing shared with third parties.

 Step 4: Clean up Google Tag Manager (optional)